alistratov/strrange/README.md

 ⚠️ **Alpha version:** algorithms are heuristic and may change.

-If you encounter results that seem unexpected, please share examples or — even if they won’t always lead to changes (what is unexpected for one user may be the intended logic for another), they help us understand real-world cases.
+If you encounter results that seem unexpected, please share examples — even if they won’t always lead to changes (what is unexpected for one user may be the intended logic for another), they help us understand real-world cases.

 Examples are welcome as issue reports or pull requests.